The Constitution of ManFrom The Science of Spirituality

 - The Gnostics used the term “Mother” to denote the first self or Personality; the lowest aspect of our being that incarnates into the physical body.
 The word “mother” originates from the Latin “mater”, and it is no coincidence that the word “matter” shares the same root.
 The Mother (personality) gives birth to the Son (soul), and the son goes on to become the Father (spirit).
 Or as the bible puts it: “It is sown a soul body; it is raised a spiritual body” (1 Corinthians 15:44).
 The term “Mother” later became confused with the “Holy Spirit”.

-- “Holy Spirit” actually refers to our own personal guardian angel who stands in for our soul and guides our development until our soul is fully activated.
+- “Holy Spirit” actually refers to our own personal guardian angel who stands in as our higher self and guides our development until our soul is fully developed.
 We each have our own guardian angel so there literally billions of them but they are united because they share a collective consciousness.
-Our guardian angel can be considered our personal Holy Spirit or our personal “god” because it guides us, inspires us, protects us, knows our every thought and hears our prayers.
-The Holy Spirit is very active amongst the born-again Christians.
+Our guardian angel can be considered our personal Holy Spirit or personal “god” because it guides us, inspires us, protects us, knows our every thought and hears our prayers.
+The Holy Spirit is very active among the born-again Christians.
 They “speak in tongues” when their guardian angel communicates with them on a super-conscious level and they are healed when their guardian angels send down higher energies.
 This often causes them to faint because their brains are not used to the higher energies.

 Body, Soul and Spirit